zio/zio/docs/contributing-to-zio-ecosystem-projects.md

     |sidebar_title: "ZIO XYZ"
     |---
     |
-    |ZIO XYZ is a library that ...
+    |ZIO XYZ is a ZIO Scala library that ...
     |
     |@‎PROJECT_BADGES@
     |